-This post contains affiliate links.
-See my affiliate disclosure for details.
+This post may contain affiliate links.
+See our disclosure policy for details.

-Homeschool Curriculum Choices
+First Grade Homeschool Curriculum Choices

 I take my time and ask a lot of questions about the curricula I purchase.
 I can be a little picky, but it usually pays off.
 You won’t find a big box unboxing on this site, though that does look tempting.
 I would love to receive one big box of happy mail and be done.
 However, that’s not my style of teaching, nor is it my son’s style of learning.
 So here we are – a big list instead of a big box.

-Made for Homeschoolers by Homeschoolers
+Made for Homeschoolers

 Maybe my favorite thing about homeschooling (after pajama days) is that when you use an eclectic mix of materials and curricula, you can truly tailor it to your child’s interests and levels.
 For the lady at the grocery store checkout line, he is in first grade.
 Between me and you – I’m pretty sure grade levels are fiction.